 Create a Goo

 Some of the best celebrity goos come from the players!
 Use the creation form below to make your own goos for other players to solve.
-You'll earn a badge for each submission that gets published.
+You'll earn 100 points in The Pagoda for each submission that gets published.
 You cannot solve your own goos.

 Some tips for faster publication and better goos: